 Before starting the filtering process, all measured values are checked concerning speed jumps.
 Speed jumps refer to measurements which are not plausible.
 For identifying speed jumps, the velocity is filtered by using a Butterworth filter with a cut-off frequency of 1 Hz.
 A threshold of 9 m/s² for the maximum longitudinal acceleration is defined.
 That means, that a speed change of maximum 9 m/s² ∙ tsampling is still plausible.

 A speed jump will be detected if there is a speed difference of 2 ∙ Δspeedpossible.
-In case of a detected speed jump, the relevant raw speed values will be replaced by a linear interpolated value.
+In the case of a detected speed jump, the relevant raw speed values will be replaced by a linear interpolated value.

 1.3.
 Butterworth Filter: